saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 With the improved configurability, it's now possible to manually specify a time for the sleeps.
-This greatly improves the speed, but this isn't the only slowness factor.
+This greatly improves the speed, but this wasn't the only slowness factor.
-As explained earlier, the calls to external programs and the old architecture in general do have a high cost.
+As explained earlier, the calls to external programs and the old architecture in general did have a high cost.

 Now, with reduced sleep time, the rewrite can execute the entire test suite in only one second!
+That's 100 times faster than the original with 8 jobs running, and 350 faster than the original with sequential tests!
-Even with 1-second sleeps, the rewrite is still faster than the original with 8 jobs running!
+Even with 1-second sleeps, the rewrite is still 1.5 times faster than the original with 8 jobs running!

 The rewrite doesn't support running the tests in parallel yet, but it's something that will definitely improve the speed even with long sleep time.